meppu/surreal/examples/erlang_rebar3/README.md

    rebar3 compile
    ```

-5. Make sure to update connection URI in `src/example_sup.erl` for your environment.
+5. Ensure to update the connection URI in `src/example_sup.erl` for your environment.

 ## Running the Example

-To run the example, start a shell:
+To execute the example, start an interactive shell:

 ```bash
 rebar3 shell
 ```

-Now you can play with `example_users` module:
+Now you can interact with the `example_users` module:

 ```erlang
 1> example_users:add("meppu", 16).